sysrpl/Codebot.Web/README.md

 ## Using Templates

 Instead of using your ``DefaultPage`` to serve a static file, it might be useful to use it as a template file.
-A template file can fill out a response using properties of your handler object.
+A template file can fill out a response using properties of your handler class.
 To use a template file simply add ``IsTemplate = true`` to the ``DefaultPage`` attribute decoration.
-Thne put a property name or multiple property names in your default page file and it act as a template.
+Then put a property name or multiple property names in your default page file and it will act as a template.

 ```csharp
     [DefaultPage("home.html", IsTemplate = true)]